madalinporojan2010/Fox_Adventures/README.md

 # Fox Adventures

-<p>Fox Adventures is a platform game designed by me, made quite hard, meant for the ones that like a bit of challenge.</p>
+<p>Fox Adventures is a platform game designed by me, made quite hard, meant for the ones that like a bit of a challenge.</p>
 <p>The game was made in two weeks for a high school project.</p>